 Solid white sheep have largely been the most popular coloration available for fiber production.
 This is because spinners can easily dye their wool to any hue needed for use in textiles.
-Additionally, white sheep can keep cool easier in the summer as their white color will reflect the sun’s heat instead of absorbing it.
+Additionally, white sheep can keep cool more easily in the summer as their white color reflects the sun’s heat instead of absorbing it.

 Whether you are looking for sheep for milk production, meat production, or fiber yield, here are some of the best solid white sheep breeds available today!

 White Sheep Breeds

 Today there are many white sheep breeds, including Romney sheep, Texel, Merino, Rambouillet, Leicester, Cheviot, Fresian, Jacob, Painted Dessert, Lincoln, Dorper, Dorset, Islandic, and the Gaddi.

 Some white sheep have black faces, others have white faces.
 Thill others white sheep breeds range in color from white to an off-white color.
 In fact, there are many white sheep breeds, which this article will cover in detail.